Fertility Treatments

 ICSI

 ICSI is a specialised form of IVF.
-In contrast to standard IVF, where the sperm has to penetrate the egg by itself, ICSI involves injecting a single sperm directly into an egg using a fine glass needle.
+In contrast to conventional IVF, where the sperm penetrates the egg itself, ICSI involves injecting a single sperm directly into an egg using a fine glass needle.
 All other stages of the treatment cycle are identical to IVF.

 ICSI is recommended in cases where there are not enough motile sperm to fertilize an egg using IVF.
 It is particularly useful in cases where sperm parameters are severely reduced.
 ICSI is also used to fertilise eggs that have been frozen.

-Steps generally involved in a cycle of IVF or ICSI
+Steps in a cycle of IVF or ICSI

-• 2 to 5 monitoring visits, which are a combination of ultrasound scanning and blood tests
+• 2 to 5 clinic monitoring visits, which are a combination of ultrasound scanning and blood tests

 • 8 to 12 days of stimulation medication